pumbaa666/KaamelottBot/README.md

 How does it work
 ---
 When triggered with `!k` the bot will use the following words to search for an audio file who's name contains it.

 The files comes from http://pumbaa.ch/public/kaamelott/ (TODO use https://github.com/2ec0b4/kaamelott-soundboard/tree/master/sounds ?)

 The file names and the full quotes are listed in https://github.com/2ec0b4/kaamelott-soundboard/blob/master/sounds/sounds.json

 It take a random quote from the result, download the audio locally, add 3 seconds of blank sound at the end (for some reason the Discord API disconnect too soon and truncate the end of the audio), save all these files in a cache folder and play the sound in the Discord audio-channel you're connected too.

-The cached files are stored under [KaamelottBot]\sounds `initial` store the original mp3 files
+The cached files are stored under [KaamelottBot]\sounds

+`initial` store the original mp3 files.

-`extended` are duplicates with 3 seconds of blank sound added at the end (dirty workaround for Discord API bug) You need write privileges on this folder (at least `755`) `chmod -R 755 KaamelottBot`.
+`extended` are duplicates with 3 seconds of blank sound added at the end.

+You need write privileges on this folder (at least `755`) `chmod -R 755 KaamelottBot`.

 Hosting your own Server